 - 1. The risk margin calculation is a SII calculation and is not recognised within the UK GAAP financial statements. - 2.
 The difference between the Best Estimate of Liabilities and the UK GAAP financial statements relates to timing differences on revenue recognition.
 This difference is more pronounced in AIUK's comparison as the timing differences can be spread up to 25 years.
 The straight-line earning pattern in the financial statements does not match to the ultimate expected liability of the Solvency II valuation. - 3.
-The Solvency II directive requires the Investment in subsidiary to be recognised using the adjusted equity method which is different to the UK GAAP financial Statement value which recognises the Investment at historical cost. - 4.
-The Solvency II valuation of prepayments is to recognise cost at onset; however, UK GAAP financial reporting requires the cost to be incurred straight line over the term of the prepayment. - 5.
+The Solvency II directive requires the Investment in subsidiary to be recognised using the adjusted equity method which is different to the UK GAAP financial Statement value which recognises the Investment at historical cost.

+- 4. The Solvency II valuation of prepayments is to recognise cost at onset; however, UK GAAP financial reporting requires the cost to be incurred straight line over the term of the prepayment. - 5.
 Deferred acquisition costs are not recognised for Solvency II valuation. - 6.
-Investment securities are valued at mid-price UK GAAP uses bid-price. - 7.
-The deferred tax liability results from the difference between net assets (primarily Technical Provisions) between the UK GAAP and Solvency II balance sheets multiplied by the applicable tax rate. - 8.
+The deferred tax liability results from the difference between net assets (primarily Technical Provisions) between the UK GAAP and Solvency II balance sheets multiplied by the applicable tax rate. - 7.
 The Solvency II valuation of Investment securities includes Accrued Interest which is disclosed as a receivable within the UK GAAP financial statements.